 1875 - 1966: Gilbert Grosvenor, son-in-law of Alexander Graham Bell, led the Nat'l Geographic Society from 1899 and was their first full-time editor of their magazine from 1903 to 1954.
 His son Melville Bell Grosvenor is sometimes credited with the same quote.

-2004: An article by a Marvin Cooley writes that Grosvenor stated something like this to ark explorer Don Shockey.
+2004: An article (no longer online and not publicly archived) by a Marvin Cooley writes that Grosvenor stated something like this to ark explorer Don Shockey.
 (Shockey graduated with a degree in anthropology in 1957 from the University of New Mexico and was an acquaintance of both Dr. Patton and Ed Davis.)

 * Don Patton and Donald W. Patten: These are two different creation scientists.
 The RSR friend is Don Patton.
 The other creationist who passed away in 2014 according to his obituary published in the Seattle Times, was born in Conrad, Montana, and had earned a B.A. degree in geography from the University of Washington (1952) and an M.A. from the same institution in 1962.
 He authored The Biblical Flood and the Ice Epoch (1966), The Long Day of Joshua (1973), and Catastrophism and the Old Testament (1988).
 With Sam Windsor he co-authored The Recent Organization of the Solar System (1995) and The Last of the Mars-Earth Wars (1997).
 In addition, Windsor and Patten have written over ten published essays on Earth history.
 Here at Real Science Radio we recommend Dr. Walt Brown's Hydroplate Theory model as a better and more well supported framework for understanding the catastrophic events of the Old Testament.
 If you're interested, see rsr.org/hpt and also rsr.org/solar-system.